regcs/AliceLG/README.md

    - **Quilt Setup & Rendering.** Controls for starting a quilt render.

-- **Lightfield Window.** The lightfield / hologram is rendered to a separate window, which needs to be placed inside your Looking Glass display.
+- **Lightfield Window.** The lightfield / hologram is displayed on your Looking Glass display via the HoloPlay Service App in a separate window.
 In this category you find options to switch between two different modes for the lightfield Window: _Viewport_ and _Quilt Viewer_.
-It has two subpanels:
+It has the following sub-panel:

-   - **Lightfield Cursor.** In _Viewport_ mode you have the option to display a lightfield mouse cursor in the lightfield window.
-Only works if the lightfield window is the active window.

-   - **Shading & Overlay Settings.** If the lightfield window is in _Viewport_ mode, it basically acts like a native Blender viewport - except that it's a holographic viewport.
+   - **Shading & Overlay Settings.** If the lightfield window is in _Viewport_ mode, it acts as your holographic Blender viewport.
 The settings for this (lightfield) viewport are defined here.

 ### Lightfield Window & Viewport

 The lightfield window is the place where the hologram is rendered.
 It can be opened via a click on the button: _Looking Glass → Lightfield Window_, if you have a Looking Glass connected and HoloPlay Service is running.
-After the window was opened, move it to your Looking Glass screen and click the _Looking Glass → Toggle Fullscreen Mode_ button, which appeared in the add-on controls after the lightfield window was opened. (_NOTE: On Windows this should happen automatically_) Only in fullscreen mode the hologram will be displayed correctly in your Looking Glass.
 The lightfield window can operate in two modes:

 - **Viewport.** In viewport mode, it basically acts like a normal Blender viewport in the Looking Glass - except that it is holographic.
-You can choose between _Auto_ and _Manual_ refresh mode: In _Auto_ mode, the hologram is re-rendered everytime something in the scene changes, while in _Manual_ mode the hologram is only rendered if you click the refresh button. _NOTE: Due to the restrictions in the rendering pipeline Blender currently has for add-on developers, this mode can be quite slow.
-Hopefully, their will be a solution for that provided in future versions of Blender._
+You can choose between _Auto_ and _Manual_ refresh mode: In _Auto_ mode, the hologram is re-rendered everytime something in the scene changes, while in _Manual_ mode the hologram is only rendered if you click the refresh button. _NOTE: Due to some limitations of the rendering pipeline of Blender, this mode can be quite slow (< 5 fps).
+We are working on improving Blender with regard to this and, hopefully, future versions of Blender will increase the live view performance of Alice/LG._

 - **Quilt Viewer.** In the quilt viewer mode, you can load or select a rendered quilt image and display it as a hologram in the Looking Glass.
 So, this mode is basically here to enjoy the fruits of your work.
-Playing animations is not supported yet. _NOTE: To display the quilt correctly, the correct quilt preset must be selected under _Looking Glass → Resolution__
+Playing animations is not supported yet. _NOTE: To display the quilt correctly, the correct quilt preset must be selected under _Looking Glass → Resolution_

 ### Camera Setup & Quilt Rendering

 You can render still scenes and animation frames as complete quilt images.
 You can render for your currently connected device or for any other Looking Glass:

 **(1) Rendering for your currently connected device**
-- select your connected Looking Glass (if not aleady selected) and a quilt resolution under _Looking Glass → Resolution_
+- select your connected Looking Glass (if not already selected) and a quilt resolution under _Looking Glass → Resolution_
 - select an existing camera in _Looking Glass → Camera Setup → Camera_ or create a new camera by clicking "+" in the same panel
 - check the _Looking Glass → Quilt Setup & Rendering → Use Device Settings_ checkbox
 - locate the camera to the specific view you would like to render